-- With Propane gas, the rated input is obtained when the BTU content is 2,500 BTU per cubic foot and manifold pressure set at 10" W.C. - If Propane gas has a different BTU content, orifices MUST be changed by licensed Propane installer. - Measured input can NOT exceed rated input. - Any major change in gas flow requires changing burner orifice size.
+- With Propane gas, the rated input is obtained when the BTU content is 2,500 BTU per cubic foot and manifold pressure set at 10" W.C. - If Propane gas has a different BTU content, orifices MUST be changed by licensed Propane installer. - · Measured input can NOT exceed rated input. - Combustion Air Box Cover MUST be removed when adjusting manifold pressure. - Any major change in gas flow requires changing burner orifice size.